Things To Do in Berlin – The Ultimate Top 10 List

-Top Ten Things To Do In Berlin
+Top 10 Things To Do In Berlin

 1. Brandenburger Tor (Brandenburg Gate)

-The Brandenburger Tor is one of Germany’s most visited landmarks and an icon of the city of Berlin.
+The Brandenburger Tor is one of Germany’s most visited landmarks and an icon of Berlin, and definitely one of the top things to do in Berlin.
 During its more than 300-year history, it has played many different roles.
-It has been a symbol for peace, war, victory, terror and war all over (that time the cold one) and since 1989 it stands for the reunification of Germany.
-Here, Ronald Reagan said his famous words: “Mr. Gorbachev, open this gate.
+It has been a symbol of peace, war, victory, terror, and war all over (that time, the cold one), and since 1989, it has stood for the reunification of Germany.
+Ronald Reagan said his famous words here: “Mr. Gorbachev, open this gate.
 Mr. Gorbachev, tear down this wall”.

 2. Fernsehturm (TV Tower)

-Special Tip: Buy your ticket online so you don’t have to stand in waiting line.
+Special Tip: Buy your ticket online so you don’t have to stand in a waiting line.
 Eat a Currywurst at the Telecafé.

-Best Tip: For the best view in Berlin go to the viewing platform at Park Inn Hotel
+Best Tip: For the best view in Berlin, go to the viewing platform at Park Inn Hotel

 3. Museums (seriously!!!)